-The Appendix has three sections - Section A that includes the "Project One-Line", Section B that includes the "Project Schedule", and Section C that includes sample results from a "Generic Testing Procedure".
-The "Generic Testing Procedure" has been supplied to the Generation Provider to make it aware of acceptance tests that would be required for commissioning.
+The Appendix has three sections - Section A that includes the "Project One-Line", Section B that includes the "Project Schedule", and Section C that includes sample results from a "Generic Testing Procedures".
+The "Generic Testing Procedures" has been supplied to the Generation Provider to make the Generation Provider aware of acceptance tests that would be required for commissioning.